Korean Language Program

 KOR 202 - Intermediate Korean II

-Intermediate conversation, grammar, reading and writing in modern Korean.
-Students who did not take a University of Arizona Korean class the previous semester must take a placement exam.
+This course delves deeper into the intricacies of the Korean language, focusing on advanced grammar, vocabulary, and cultural nuances.
+Students who did not take a University of Arizona Korean class in the previous semester must take a placement exam.

-Intermediate conversation, grammar, reading and writing in modern Korean.
-Students who did not take a University of Arizona Korean class the previous semester must take a placement exam.
+This is the second half of the advanced Korean course, where the exploration of the complexities of the Korean language continues.
+Advanced grammar, vocabulary, and cultural nuances will be covered in this course.
+Students who did not take a University of Arizona Korean class in the previous semester must take a placement exam.